anishrana2001/Openshift/EX267-V2.8 /02-03-workbench-size.md

 ### Solution:
+In order to comlete this question, first we need to modify the size.
+Thus, start with Step 2.

 Step 2. **Go to Home** -> APIExplorer -> search for **`odhDashboardConfig`** -> click that by ensuring, **All Projects** in project filter on top -> click
   - **Instances** -> click `odh-dashboard-config` -> then you got yaml file -> into that go to **'notebooksizes:`** spec -> edit/modify
-  - large as Micro with limits 2 Cpu and 2Gi memory. requests 1 Cpu and 1Gi memory then Step 3. delete Large and Xlarge, then click **save** further click **reload**
+  - large as Micro with limits 2 Cpu and 2Gi memory. requests 1 Cpu and 1Gi memory then

+Step 3. delete Large and Xlarge, then click **save** further click **reload**

 Step 1.
 Now, we can create a workbench which is asked in step 1.

 Step 4.
 Click `Clone` a Repository.

 	 - Enter `https://github.com/RedHatTraining/AI26X-apps` as the repository, and click `Clone`.
 	 - In the JupyterLab file browser, enter the `AI26X-apps` directory.
 	 - Click the `Git icon`, and change to the `RHOAI2.13` branch by clicking `Current Branch` and selecting `origin/RHOAI2.13`.
-  In the JupyterLab file browser, navigate to the `AI26X-apps/intro/notebooks-collaboration` directory and **double click** the `hello.ipynb` notebook to open it.
+	 - In the JupyterLab file browser, navigate to the `AI26X-apps/intro/notebooks-collaboration` directory and **double click** the `hello.ipynb` notebook to open it.

 Step 5.
 Create a Python notebook called `experiment1.ipynb` that displays a basic scatter plot.
     - **Right-click** the empty canvas of the file browser, and then **click New Notebook**.